kubermatic/docs/content/kubermatic/v2.25/tutorials-howtos/monitoring-logging-alerting/master-seed/customization/_index.en.md

 ## Custom Resource State Metrics

-kube-state-metrics helm chart deployed on a seed/master cluster can be extended to get state metrics of [custom resources](https://github.com/kubernetes/kube-state-metrics/blob/main/docs/customresourcestate-metrics.md) as well.
-For this we need to enable `customResourceState` & pass the configuration for custom state metrics.
+kube-state-metrics helm chart deployed on a seed/master cluster can be extended to get state metrics of [custom resources](https://github.com/kubernetes/kube-state-metrics/blob/main/docs/metrics/extend/customresourcestate-metrics.md) as well.
+For this, we need to enable `customResourceState` & pass the configuration for custom state metrics.

 ```yaml
 kubeStateMetrics: